organix/uFork/ufork.md

 The **uFork** _virtual machine_ is designed to support machine-level actors.
 All instructions execute within the context of an actor handling a message-event.
-There is no support for procedure/function call/return.
-Instead actors are used to implement procedure/function abstractions.
 There is no support for address arithmetic or load/store of arbitrary memory.
 Mutation is always local to an actor's private state.
 Immutable values are passed between actors via message-events.